rajesh-adk-137/autogenius/README.md

 4. **Run Setup Commands**:

-   - Follow the instructions in `` to create and configure the MindsDB models and predictors.
-Ensure that the MySQL database is restored using the provided SQL dump file before running these commands.
+   - Follow the instructions in `MINDSDB_MODEL_SETUP.md` to create and configure the MindsDB models and predictors.

 ## Usage